 - Look confident.
 This goes hand in hand with the above point.
 Look like you know where you are going, even if you don’t.

 - Keep your voice down.
 You can spot a tourist from a mile away - for some reason they always talk louder than everyone else.
-It may just be the fact that they're speaking English and everyone else is speaking in Spanish.
 Whatever the reason, talking loudly makes you stand out.

 - Be careful where you put your valuables.
 Internal pockets are better than external ones.
 If you do need to put things in external pockets, try to keep your hands over them so you can feel where your valuables are.